MESAHub/mesa/docs/source/developing/contributing.rst

 For those who do not have commit access to the main MESA repository you will need to `fork <https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/about-forks>`__
 MESA and make your changes in your fork.
 Once you are happy with your changes you can submit a pull request against the main MESA repository.
-At this point your contirbutions will be reviewed by a MESA developer who may or may not accept the pull request.
+At this point your contributions will be reviewed by a MESA developer who may or may not accept the pull request.
 If they accept it then it will be merged into MESA.